latex3/latex3.github.io/_includes/_papers/paper_2017-FMi-DocEng-Effective-Floating-Strategies.md

-The above link enables free download of the paper from the ACM Digital Library.
+_The above link enables free download of the paper from the ACM Digital Library.
+(Due to ACM restrictions it unfortunately doesn't work from the "all-publications" page.
+If you are there please use the one [on the pagination topic page]({{site.baseurl}}/publications/indexbytopic/pagination/) instead.)_

-Presentation of the paper as given in Malta: <a href="{{site.baseurl}}/publications/2017-09-doceng2017-slides.pdf"
-       target="_blank" onclick="vgwPixelCall('35d4d8f6a59f45878e47638212413f78');">Effective Floating Strategies
-       (slides -- large 23Mb)</a>